ishordev1/image-optimization/how-to-setup-from-start-to-deploy.md

 npm run build
 cdk deploy
 ```
+5. just hit all command and you project deploy in aws.

 - to see changes in aws use cloudformation
 - cloud watch <-- here in log we see all error log